moonycoin/moony/docs/tokenomics/reserve-contract.md

 # Reserve Contract

-The Moony reserve contract is an immutable smart contract deployed on the Solana blockchain.
+The Moony reserve is an immutable smart contract deployed on the Solana blockchain.
 It serves as the foundation of Moony's distribution system, enabling anyone to acquire or redeem tokens directly onchain without intermediaries.

 Moony has a permanently capped supply of 21 million tokens.
 At genesis, the entire supply is deposited into the reserve contract.
 No tokens were allocated to any team, treasury, investors, or insiders.
 Instead, the supply remains unissued until users interact with the contract.